 The terrain of this walking tour is very hilly.
 Please wear comfortable shoes.
 You will get a solid hiking workout on this Tour!
 It is strongly suggested that you travel light; we are on our feet for the entire time.
 Heavy backpacks and shopping bags can only distract from your enjoyment of the Tour.

 Green-Wood Cemetery is at Fifth Avenue and 25th Street in Brooklyn.
 We gather in front of the large Gothic, brownstone gate, which is set back from the street.
 The 25th Street stop of the R train is only one block from Green-Wood.
-Turn right after surfacing from the subway; walk one block up the hill to the cemetery.
+Turn right after surfacing from the subway; walk one block to the cemetery.

 All sales are final.
 The Gay Graves Tour will take place rain or shine.
 All tours are conducted in English.
 All Tour participants assume normal liability for their behavior during the Tour.